Progressive Growing of Video Tokenizers for Temporally Compact Latent Spaces: Conclusion and Limitations

 In this work, we push the boundary to which we can perform temporal compression while keeping latent channel dimension constant.
 To this end, we propose a novel method of progressively growing our \fourx temporal compression video tokenizer, \lio, to \eightx and subsequently \sixteenx temporal compression.
-Through extensive evaluation of reconstruction and text-to-video generation, we show that (i) Our video tokenizer can perform much better reconstruction than baseline methods at very high temporal compression rates, (ii) our high compression latent space is suitable for DiT training and provides an immense boost in terms of efficiency for video generation.
-However, there still exists limitations, which offers opportunities for future research.
-In scenarios of very high and abrupt motion, our high-compression tokenizers, while perform significantly better than the directly trained baselines, also suffers from temporal artifacts in reconstruction.
-In addition, in DiT we find that training on increasingly more compressed latent space tends to slightly increase the time needed for convergence.
+Through extensive evaluation of reconstruction and text-to-video generation, we show that (i) our video tokenizer can perform much better reconstruction than baseline methods at very high temporal compression rates, and (ii) our high compression latent space is suitable for DiT training and provides an immense boost in terms of efficiency for video generation.
+However, there still exist limitations, which offer opportunities for future research.
+In scenarios of very high and abrupt motion, like sports videos, our high-compression tokenizers, while performing significantly better than the directly trained baselines, also suffer from temporal artifacts in reconstruction.

-\myparagraph{Acknowledgments.} We thank Kuldeep Kulkarni, Cusuh Ham, and Gunjan Aggarwal for proofreading the paper.
-We are also grateful to Richard Zhang, Zhifei Zhang, Jianming Zhang, Gunjan Aggarwal, Kevin Duarte, Yang Zhou, Zhan Xu, and Lakshya for several fruitful discussions.
-This work was partly done while Yitian was an intern at Adobe.